 Squid is a proxy for the web that provides extensive access control lists, reduces bandwidth consumption and improves response times by caching and reusing frequently requested web pages.
 It runs on most available operating systems, including Linux and Windows.
 It is licensed under the GNU GPL.
 Keep reading to learn how to configure Squid3.

-Malware Patrol provides block lists compatible with Squid3.
-You can follow these simple steps to configure your Squid instance and protect the internal network, computers and users from getting infected by malware.
+Malware Patrol provides block lists compatible with Squid3 Web Proxy.
+You can follow these simple steps to configure your Squid instance and protect internal networks, computers and users from getting infected by malware.